markoka101/blackjack-capstone/README.md

 # blackjack-capstone
 # Diet Blackjack

-Diet Blackjack is a web application designed to play through a game of Blackjack against.
+Diet Blackjack is a web application designed to play a game of Blackjack.
 The user would play a hand against the dealer.
-After the hand they will win or lose credits bet depending on the result.
+After the hand, they will win or lose credits bet depending on the result.

+## Upcoming
+Multiplayer functionality

 ## Author